- Le Boreal

 Passengers shall be responsible for subscribing to cancellation/luggage/assistance/repatriation/medical insurance(s).
 ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-Chartered flight from Paris to Kangerlussuaq in Economy-class; meet and greet by representatives at the destination airport, transfer from Kangerlussuaq airport to the ship; all meals on board the ship from dinner on the day of embarkation to breakfast on the day of disembarkation; Captain’s welcome cocktail and gala dinner; evening gatherings, organized entertainment and events; mineral water, tea, filter coffee, a selection of white, red and rosé wines offered during meals; afternoon tea; open bar (pouring wines, house champagne, alcohol except premium brands...list available upon request), port and safety taxes, fuel surcharge and gratuities; luggage transfer from pier to the ship and vice versa; 24 hour room service (special selection); English speaking lecturer on selected sailings identified by “lecturer on board” logo; highly experienced bilingual (French-English) Expedition team for all programs identified with “Expedition” logo; parka.
+One-way flight Paris/Kangerlussuaq in Economy-class; meet and greet by representatives at the destination airport, transfer from Kangerlussuaq airport to the ship; all meals on board the ship; Captain’s welcome cocktail and gala dinner; port taxes; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands); gratuities; luggage transfer from pier to the ship and vice versa; 24 hour room service (special selection).
+Subject to change without notice.

-Airport taxes; any ground services before and/or after the cruise other than the ones included; day rooms and other services at arrival and departure, before embarkation and after disembarkation; visa, disembarkation taxes, environmental taxes and/or national park fees; optional shore excursions (sold on board); insurances; personal expenses such as onboard medical consultations and drug prescriptions, use of spa, laundry and hair salon; expedition photo disc and video (approx $85); other drinks not included in open bar; fuel surcharge may apply.
+Airfare except one-way flight Paris/ Kangerlussuaq; airport taxes; any ground services before and/or after the cruise other than the ones included; visa and passport fees; travel and medical insurance; personal expenses such as onboard medical consultations and drug prescriptions, spa, laundry and hair salon; other drinks not included in open bar; fuel surcharge may apply.